-Shingles is a common, painful infection that typically causes blisters and rashes on the skin.
-However, shingles can become more than a skin problem when it affects other systems of the body.
-These complications of the disease are sometimes referred to as “internal shingles” or systemic shingles.
+Shingles typically causes blisters and rashes on the skin but may affect other body systems.
+These complications are sometimes referred to as “internal shingles” or zoster sine herpete (ZSH).

 Internal shingles leads to unique symptoms and can involve a variety of organ systems.
 Read on to learn some of the unique risk factors of shingles as well as the symptoms that may occur when the virus affects more than the skin.

 Internal shingles shares many symptoms with shingles on the skin, including: